 Deadlines: Each assignment has a deadline.
 You can see these deadlines by sending email to GradeBot (see below) asking for a status report.
 Most deadlines are "soft."
 Before the deadline an item is worth a certain number of points (100%).
 After the deadline, it is worth somewhat less each day until it reaches 60% of its original value.
 It then remains at the 60% level until the last day of class.
 All work must be completed by the end of the last day of class.
-Remember also that labs sometimes shut down early on the last day.
+Remember also that computer labs and testing centers sometimes shut down early on the last day.
 The final exam has a separate deadline.

-Incomplete and UW: If you quit working in the class and do not get at least 300 points (halfway to a passing grade), generally I will give you a "UW" grade.
-This is pretty rare.
+Incomplete and UW: If you quit working in the class and do not get at least 600 points (a passing grade), generally I will give you a "UW" grade.
 In addition to saying that you failed the class, a UW also tells people that you didn't seriously attempt the class; you just gave up.

 I do not give "I" grades (incompletes) except in unusual circumstances.
 In my experience only a vanishingly small fraction of incompletes are ever completed.
 I will consider giving you an incomplete if you request it, seem to have a good reason, have a pretty solid timeline for completion, and you get the necessary paperwork filled out.
+I will not babysit you through the completion of an Incomplete, but I will assist you when you ask for help.